 Katya set up the studio over 10 years ago specializing in the conservation of old master paintings and collection management.
 She acted as National Specialist Assistant Adviser on paintings conservation for the National Trust between 2017 and 2020.
 Prior to this engagement, Katya was invited to join a team of conservators on the Inspired by Knole HLF funded project conserving Knole’s outstanding painting collection.
-Katya is a regular conservator at Woburn Abbey, Broughton Castle, Museum of the Order of St John, The Royal College of Surgeons and the National Portrait Gallery in London.
+Katya is a regular conservator at Woburn Abbey, Broughton Castle, Museum of the Order of St John, The Royal College of Surgeons and The Huguenot Museum in Rochester.
+Between 2010-2018 she acted as freelance conservator for The National Portrait Gallery in London and The Dulwich Picture Gallery.
 Katya began her career as an apprentice at the conservation and restoration department of the Foundation of Ricardo do Espírito Santo Silva in Lisbon.
-She received formal conservation training from the Courtauld Institute of Art (2007-2010) where she was a National Association of Decorative and Fine Arts Society (NADFAS) scholar.
+She receied formal conservation training from the Courtauld Institute of Art (2007-2010) where she was a National Association of Decorative and Fine Arts Society (NADFAS) scholar.
 In 2014 Katya founded the UA-UK Cultural Heritage Initiative, which in 2016 received the Creative Europe Collaboration Development Award from the British Council for its work to provide CPD opportunities for Ukrainian conservators.

 Elisabeth Petrina is a freelance paintings conservator-restorer who joined the team in 2022.
 She trained at the Hamilton Kerr Institute, University of Cambridge during which time she specialised in non-invasive analysis of paintings and preventative conservation.
 She has interned at Ebury Street Studio in London and the Studio or Marjan de Visser in the Hague.
 In 2017 she undertook the conservation, restoration and historical research of a portrait of the Protestant Reformers for Lewis town hall.
 Her work and findings were presented to the public and published in 2018.
 Elisabeth has a BSc in chemistry from the University of Liverpool and a diploma in Fine Art from Exeter College.
 Elisabeth has experience of treating modern and contemporary paintings using the Modular Cleaning Program developed by Chris Stavroudis, she has also taken part in the Cleaning of Acrylic Paintings (CAPS) workshop run by Dr. Bronwyn Ormsby, principal conservation scientist at Tate Gallery.
 Elisabeth is the conservation director for the Michael Garton (1935-2004, RWA) estate since 2019.